MalteJ/LFS/README.md

 How does LFS work?
 ------------------

 Linux from Scratch has multiple build steps.
-In a first step a cross-compiler will be built (chapters 1-6 - `make toolchain`).
-This happens from your host machine.
-To finish the setup of the cross compiler you will chroot into the new filesystem (chapter 7 - `make chroot`).
+In a first step a cross-compiler will be built (chapters 1-7 - `make toolchain`).

-In a next step packages to be used later on will be built within the chroot environment (chapter 8 - `make packages`).
+In a next step packages to be used later on will be built within a chroot environment (chapter 8 - `make packages`).
 Finally system configuration (chapter 9) and building a kernel and bootloader will be done (chapter 10 - `make kernel && make boot`).

 Build instructions
 ------------------

-Run `make all` and wait for a few hours until you will find a finished `artifacts/part.img`.
+Run `make all` and wait for a few hours until you will find a finished `artifacts/disk.img`.
 Alternatively:

 We will build the toolchain using a docker container, that has the required build tools installed.
 To create the docker container execute